MPierratos/docker-webapp-plotly/README.md

-# Docker for Data Science
+# Building a Dash Web App with Docker

 Generate a docker container which builds a webapp using Dash (a python API that is built on top of Plotly.js, React, and Flask).